Quick Start

 Step 4: Deploy and share your applet

-Now that you've got a working version of your applet in the playground, it's time to publish it.
-Click the Publish button in the top right.
-It will open a menu with the URL of your published applet.
-Click Update your latest changes to the applet's URL.
-You can now share this URL with anyone and they'll be able to run your applet.
+Now that you have a working version of your applet in the playground, it's time to publish it!
+Click the Publish button in the top right of the page.
+You'll see the URL of your published applet.
+Share this URL with anyone, and they'll be able to run your applet.